michaelearncoding/AIagent-KnowledgeBase-Info-Retrieval-System-with-RAG-Pipeline-/README.md

 The code could run into a bug due to deprecated function/API methods.
 OpenAI API keeps updating.

+## How to setup

+1. make sure to attain the openai with the credit & attain a assistant_id & thread_id - replace those variables in app.py file

+2. create a .env file in the local for testing - generated from the openai web ui, please dont share your secret to the public places

 ## Prompt for OpenAI Assistant